ericjanto/notes-publisher/content/notes/iaml-lecture.md

     - $p_{(+)}/p_{(-)}$ = $\%$ of positive / negative examples in $S$
   - Interpretation: assume item $X$ belongs to $S$
     - How many bits do we need to tell if $X$ is positive or negative
-      - Entropy actually in $[0,1]$ so better to think of this as "how many fractions of a bit do we need"
+      - Entropy range is $[0,1]$ so better to think of this as "how many fractions of a bit do we need"
     - It's weird to think of fractional bits but it basically just *quantifies the uncertainty* about whether a randomly picked item is positive or negative
     ![Example of how to calculate the entropy](../images/iaml-entropy-calc.png)
     ![Entropy plotted depending on the value of p_+: if there's 50% of positives, impurity is v high and entropy is 1.
 Note how the entropy plot is symmetric.](../images/iaml-entropy-plot.png)